Pure vs Mixed Breeds

 • Mixed breeds have a large genetic pool and open studbooks

-• A consideration of the advantages and disadvantages of both should be considered
+• The advantages and disadvantages of both should be considered

 Pure Breeds